What are digestive disorders?

 What to Expect

-Dr. Kotsanis firmly believes that the cornerstone of any health program is adequate and proper nutrition.
-Because of the important role nutrition plays in your health, energy levels, wellness, and anti-aging process, Dr. Kotsanis will encourage you to begin with a nutritional assessment as a baseline for future treatment recommendations.
+Our team of physicians firmly believes that the cornerstone of any health program is adequate and proper nutrition.
+Because of the important role nutrition plays in your health, energy levels, wellness, and anti-aging process, we will encourage you to begin with a nutritional assessment as a baseline for future treatment recommendations.

 Our goal is to ensure that your body gets the necessary fuel needed to function properly.
-Dr. Kotsanis talk with you privately about your nutritional assessment as it pertains to your current health, eating habits, sleeping routine, lifestyle, level of stress, and more.
-He may also request some other diagnostic tests (like blood work) to rule out other medical explanations for your symptoms.
-Then, Dr. Kotsanis can design a program for your digestive disorder and your overall nutritional needs.
+We talk with you privately about your nutritional assessment as it pertains to your current health, eating habits, sleeping routine, lifestyle, level of stress, and more.
+We may also request some other diagnostic tests (like blood work) to rule out other medical explanations for your symptoms.
+Then, we can design a program for your digestive disorder and your overall nutritional needs.
 This highly individualized plan is designed to help naturally fight fatigue, increase energy levels, and improve your overall health through nutrition, elimination of digestive tract irritants, and supplementation.

 Let's Heal Your Digestive Issues

 Throughout his career, Dr. Kotsanis has helped many patients heal their digestive disorders at Kotsanis Institute of Functional Medicine.
-He is a leader in the field of clinical nutrition, and he would like to offer his knowledge, experience, and expertise for your digestive issues.
+Now his team would like to offer their knowledge, experience, and expertise for your digestive issues.
 Contact our office and schedule an appointment with one of our patient care coordinators in our Grapevine, TX facility.